Topological group actions by group automorphisms and Banach representations: Representations on low complexity Banach spaces

 \begin{corol} For the two dimensional Lie group $\T^2 \rtimes \Z$, its conjugation action is not Rosenthal representable. \end{corol} \begin{proof} Use Theorem \ref{t:Lebed} (for $n=2$) and take into account Remark \ref{r:semid}. \end{proof}

 \begin{thm} There exists a metrizable profinite (compact zero-dimensional) topological group $X$ and a topological group automorphism $a\colon X \to X$ such that the corresponding action of the cyclic group $\Z$ on $X$ is not Rosenthal representable. \end{thm} \begin{proof} Consider a compact metrizable zero-dimensional $\Z$-space $K$ which is not tame.
 For example, take the full Bernoulli shift $K:=\{0,1\}^{\Z}$.
+It is well known that the enveloping semigroup of the $\Z$-space $K$ is $\beta \Z$.
+Hence, $K$ is not tame according to Fact \ref{f:Ref-Ros}.

 Consider the \textit{free profinite group} $X:=F_{Pro}(K)$ of the Cantor space $K$.
 Then $F_{Pro}(K)$ is a compact \textbf{metrizable} group (see \cite{RZ} and \cite[Theorem 5.1]{MeSh-FrNA13}).
 Moreover, we have a continuous action by group automorphisms.
 This action is not tame because its subaction $\Z \times K \to K$ is not tame.
-Therefore, the dynamical $\Z$-system $K$ is not Rosenthal representable. \end{proof}
+Therefore, the dynamical $\Z$-system $X$ is not Rosenthal representable. \end{proof}

 We denote by $S_{\infty}$ the symmetric topological group endowed with the pointwise topology acting on the discrete set $\N$.
-A topological group $G$ is \textit{non-archimedean} if open subgroups consist a local topological basis.
+A topological group $G$ is \textit{non-archimedean} if open subgroups form a local topological basis.

 \begin{corol} There exists a locally compact Polish non-archimedean group $G$ such that the $G$-space $G_c$ is not Rosenthal representable. \end{corol} \begin{proof} Let $\a \colon \Z \times F_{Pro}(K) \to F_{Pro}(K)$ be the action from the proof of Theorem \ref{t:notTame}.
 The corresponding topological semidirect product $G:=X \rtimes_{\a} \Z$ is the desired group, where $X$ is a $\Z$-group from Theorem \ref{t:notTame}.
 Indeed, the conjugation action $G \times G_c \to G_c$ of this group is not Rosenthal representable (otherwise, by Remark \ref{r:semid}, the same is true for its subaction $\a \colon \Z \times X \to X$). \end{proof}